Terra-Technologies/Vision-Modell-Demo/README.md

 ### Analyzing Facial Features

-To analyze a facial image against a set of Ayurvedic descriptions:
+To analyze a facial image against a set of descriptions:

 ```bash
 python -m pretrained_vision_model --descriptions path/to/descriptions.txt --image path/to/image.jpg
 ```

 Where:
-- `path/to/descriptions.txt` is a text file containing Ayurvedic facial feature descriptions, one per line
+- `path/to/descriptions.txt` is a text file containing facial feature descriptions, one per line
 - `path/to/image.jpg` is the facial image you want to analyze

 The tool will output the description that best matches the facial features in the image.